 - OTP memory – can only be programmed once

 Usually the OTP memory is very small, so only a small amount of data can be stored here.
 Often this type of memory is only used by the hardware manufacturers.
-The OTP is currently only available for the ECO Power board
+The OTP is currently only available for the ECO Power and Eagle boards

 - Flash memory – stores data that are to be preserved (non-volatile)